INTP Compatibility: Romantic Relationships, Love, and Dating

 Dating an INTP

 Feeling emotionally disconnected from their INTP partners is a common difficulty for those who date an INTP.
-Because they are not good at processing feelings, INTPs tend to avoid emotions and believe that everything is fine unless they learn otherwise.
+Because they are not good at processing feelings, INTPs tend to avoid emotions and believe everything is fine unless they learn otherwise.

 Having an INTP Boyfriend